Let’s make a quick distinction: maintaining PCI DSS compliance isn’t the same as maintaining the...

 Ignorance is not an excuse for failing a PCI DSS audit or, worse yet, being victimized by a data breach.
-The Payment Card Industry Data Security Standard (PCI DSS) clearly defines responsibilities and guidelines for protecting sensitive information such as credit card numbers.
+With our PCI Compliance FAQ Guide, you'll be prepared to meet the responsibilities and guidelines for protecting sensitive information such as credit card numbers set by the Payment Card Industry Data Security Standard (PCI DSS).

 Your company must comply with the PCI DSS if you handle payment card data in any way or if you plan to do so in the future.
 Failing a PCI DSS audit could prevent your company from being allowed to handle such data, thereby jeopardizing its ability to serve customers and perhaps undermining its ability to maintain viability altogether.